cyprainlioneljr-cloud/provostinc-azure-zero-trust-lab/README.md

 ## 💰 Cost Management
-Built on a controlled budget (<$50/month) using auto-shutdown, VM deallocation, free-tier services, and trial licensing — with full spend tracking throughout.
+Built on a controlled budget (<$50/month) using auto-shutdown, VM deallocation, free-tier services, and trial licensing, with full spend tracking throughout.
 See `cost-tracker/`.

 ## 🗺️ Sprint Journey